 If you are asked to enter or work in a trench without an adequate protective system in place, regardless of depth, or without an exit ladder or ramp, if you possibly can, refuse to do so.
 An unprotected trench is extremely dangerous.

 Do not let a casual attitude about the risks involved lead you to believe that the risk is small.

 How Much Is Safety Worth?

 Those who own a company that does excavation or trenching work will pay a price for engaging in unsafe practices.
 Fines can run from $40,000 to $147,000, or even to a whopping $700,000 fine.
 Often precautions that would take a short time to implement, even mere minutes, can result in stiff fines, not to mention injuries and fatalities.

 Of course, the human cost borne by the workers is the biggest cost of all.

 Do You Think You Have a Case?

 Cave-in and construction accident cases can be complex, with numerous parties and issues.
+If you’ve been injured in a construction accident in Baltimore, seeking guidance from a knowledgeable Baltimore construction accident lawyer can be crucial.
 Contact us for more information on whether your case could yield compensation above and beyond workers’ comp.
-Steven Heisler has devoted 25 years to helping injured people and their families pursue compensation from the negligent people and companies who caused them to be injured.
+Steven Heisler, a dedicated work injury lawyer in Maryland with 25 years of experience, has been helping injured people and their families pursue compensation from the negligent people and companies who caused them to be injured.
 He genuinely cares about every single one of his clients.
 Contact us today for a free consultation – there’s no obligation and your information is completely confidential.
 Call (410) 625-4878 to get in touch with The Injury Lawyer.